 4. Professional development

-Employers can supercharge professional growth by offering mentoring partnerships, training courses, regular check-ins with managers, performance reviews, peer-to-peer learning, and networking events.
+Employers can supercharge professional growth by offering a variety of development opportunities.
 The right combination will depend on the individual employee and their role.

 5. Retention